Skip to content

 Attempt to send a packet over the network.

-bool network::send(uint peer_id, string message, uint8 channel, bool reliable = true);
+bool network::send(uint peer_id, const string&in message, uint8 channel, bool reliable = true);

 Arguments: